Tuesday, March 30, 2010

 "Why the Hell isn't THIS on DVD yet?" -- Number 43

 IN GOD WE TRU$T (1980 Universal) Starring Marty Feldman, Peter Boyle, Louise Lasser, Andy Kaufman, Richard Pryor, Wilfrid Hyde-White.
-Directed by Marty Feldman.
+Directed and written by Marty Feldman.

 Feldman is a sheltered monk who is sent into the outside world for the first time in his life at the request of abbot Hyde-White.
 The monastery is $5,000 in debt on the mortgage(!) and Feldman is to travel to Los Angeles on foot to make a personal appeal to rich televangelist Kaufman (as Armageddon T. Thunderbird--A.T.T. for short).
 The naive monk ends up broke in L.A.'s red light district after losing his travel money to "mobile church" propieter Boyle, but soon finds a place to stay after helping grateful prostitute Lasser avoid a police raid.
 After much difficulty getting in the door to see the heartless, power-obsessed Kaufman, he suddenly finds gainful employment with the minister after Pryor's "God" shows Kaufman the profitability of a frontman with sincerity and wide-eyed innocence.